adryd325/discord-twitter-video-embeds/README.md

 ## Hosting Your Own Instance

-I'd encourage you host your own instances as Discord refuses to approve message content intent for this bot.
+I'd encourage you host your own instances as it reduces load on my server

+The bot requires the following permissions/intents when being added bot, application.commands
+Manage Webhooks, Send Messages, Send Messages in Threads, Manage Messages, Embed Links, Attach Files

 A quick installation script is available.
 As root run:
 ```sh